Anemia and Iron Needs in Dialysis

 How is my iron level tested?

 Two important blood tests can tell if you have enough iron.
-They are called transferrin saturation (TSAT) and ferritin (a form of iron that is stored in the body's tissues).

 How is anemia treated in people on dialysis?